acedatabasefoundation/db/README.md

 ace jwks
   - A jwk (JSON Web Key) is like a password.
 JWKs helps Ace do cryptography
   - Use ACE_PRIVATE_JWK to create a hash, use ACE_PUBLIC_JWK to verify a hash and use ACE_CRYPT_JWK to encrypt and decrypt information
-  - Ace recommends storing JWKs in your .env file as a string
+  - Ace recommends storing JWKs in your .env file as a string and then closing this terminal window

-ace trash:empty ./ace
+ace trash:empty
   - Empty trash folder
-  - Where we put items when ace() Empty is called
+  - When ace() EmptyGraph is called, items are moved into the trash folder: [ directory ]/trash/[ timestamp ]

+ace token
-  - First property (required), is the "directory" that holds your graph
+  - The Ace CLI could read and write to the directory that holds your graph without calling your server
+  - But the server holds a request queue that ensures all requests happen one at a time, in the order they are recieved
+  - So the Ace CLI calls your graph by calling an endpoint on your server, so that the CLI requests goes into the queue
+  - To ensure the endpoint to your graph, on your server, is only accessible to the ClI, use this token
+  - Ace recommends storing this token in your .env file as a string and then closing this terminal window

 ace types
-ace types ./ace local
-  - Create types (TS) and typedefs (JSDoc)
+  - Creates enums, types (TS) and typedefs (JSDoc)
-  - First property (optional), is the "directory" that holds your graph
-  - Second property (optional), is the "environment" that we are in
-  - If "directory" & "environment" are included, types are schema specific
+  - To access in your application
+    - import { td, enums } from "@ace/db"

-ace schema:push ./ace production 1,2,3
+ace schema:push
+  - Example:
+    - Local schema version is 3
+    - Local application code is pushed to production and includes [ directory ]/schemas/[1,2,3].json
-  - If local schema updated to version 3, we push to production and now we want the production schema to go from version 1 to version 3
+    - Goal: Set production schema from version 1 to version 3
-  - First property (required), is the "directory" that holds your graph
-  - Second property (required), is the "environment" that we are in
-  - Thrid property (required), is the "version movement".
-Examples:
-      - Version 8 to Version 9 -> 8,9
-      - Version 2 to Version 1 -> 2,1
-      - Version 7 to Version 8 to Version 9 -> 7,8,9

-ace -v
+    - Bash: ace schema:push
+      - First Ace will update graph data to reflect [ directory ]/schemas/2.json
+      - Then Ace will update graph data to reflect [ directory ]/schemas/3.json
+    - Aim version can be above or below the current version

 ace version
   - Prints your currently downloaded Ace Graph Database Version
 ```